Forward Composition Propagation for Explainable Neural Reasoning: Numerical simulations

 The results in Figures \ref{fig:age-good} and \ref{fig:age-bad} also indicate that the sigmoid function reports the largest correlation between the feature values and the composition values associated with the protected feature age.

-We will continue our analysis by inspecting the composition values attached to the protected feature \textit{gender} in the case of good and bad credits for different transfer functions.
+The analysis continues by inspecting the composition values attached to the protected feature \textit{gender} in the case of good and bad credits for different transfer functions.
 Figure \ref{fig:predictions} shows the distribution of good and bad credits for both female and male applicants as computed by the neural network.
 These values will be used for reference as they are approximations of the ground truth obtained with different transfer functions.
 Figure \ref{fig:compositions} displays the distribution of good and bad credits for both gender categories as computed from the composition values in the last layer.

-In this experiment, we adopt Cohen's kappa coefficient ($\kappa$) \cite{kappa1960} to measure the agreement in the predictions computed from the neural network and the ones computed from the composition values.
+In this experiment, Cohen's kappa coefficient ($\kappa$) \cite{kappa1960} is adopted to measure the agreement in the predictions computed from the neural network and the ones computed from the composition values.
 Like other correlation statistics, kappa values range from -1 to +1 such that positive values give a measure of agreement.
-The kappa values when using ELU, Leaky ReLU, sigmoid and hyperbolic tangent as the activation functions are 0.49, 0.40, 0.09, and 0.38, respectively.
+The kappa values when using ELU, Leaky ReLU, sigmoid, and hyperbolic tangent as the activation functions are 0.49, 0.40, 0.09, and 0.38, respectively.
 These values suggest that composition values can be used to capture the bias patterns encoded in the data.
 It shall be mentioned that a perfect agreement was not expected since the neural network makes the decisions using all features, not only the protected one.

 The results concerning the sigmoid function require further discussion since its corresponding kappa value is close to zero.
 When using this function, the predictions computed from the composition values align perfectly with the gender categories (i.e., males will receive a good credit while females will receive a bad one).
-As mentioned, the low agreement between the predictions computed by the network and those computed from compositions suggests that the network considers other features.
+As mentioned above, the low agreement between the predictions computed by the network and those computed from compositions suggests that the network considers other features.
 Although these features provide some balance in the decisions, the predictions continue to be biased toward granting good credits to male applicants.